Aaron Persky: 2018 recall

 On June 5, Persky was recalled by Santa Clara County voters, who supported his removal by a margin of 61.51% to 38.49%.
 Persky became the first judge to be recalled in California in over 80 years.
 Two women, Cindy Hendrickson, a Santa Clara County assistant district attorney and Angela Storey, a civil attorney, appeared on the ballot to take Persky's position, should his recall succeed.
 Storey opposed the recall on principle.
 When the election results were being tabulated, and they indicated Persky would be recalled, Dauber stated, "The vote today...is a vote against impunity for high-status offenders of domestic violence and sexual violence."
 Hendrickson won the election to take Persky's place.

 In October 2018, Persky was ordered to pay $161,825.68 to Dauber's recall campaign, which Persky had sued.

-A 2022 study found that the recall of Persky subsequently led California judges to give more punitive sentencing.
+A 2022 study found that the recall of Persky subsequently led California judges to give more punitive sentencing, which followed pre-existing racial disparities against African American and Hispanic defendants, and predominantly involved non-sexual violent crimes.